 The Epic Climbing Score does not indicate one bike event is better than another, or even easier/harder.
 There are plenty of other factors that contribute to an event's difficulty and make an event compelling, awesome and F-U-N. But you can use it to compare the 719 Ride with other Colorado cycling events in a lighthearted manner.

 Seven nineteen.
 Seven hundred nineteen.
 Seven one nine.
 They're all possibilities, but NO, NO, YES.

 Of course, you can call it whatever you like, just don't call it late for dinner.

-However, if you're so inclined, you could convert your mileage to dollars — ride 71.9 miles, donate $71.90 — and make a donation to Kids on Bikes, a Colorado Springs charity giving bicycles to children, teaching children how to ride and how to ride safely, and providing opportunities for children and families to ride together.
+If you're so inclined, after enjoying our inclines, you could convert your mileage to dollars (e.g., ride 71.9 miles, donate $71.90) and make a donation to Kids on Bikes, a Colorado Springs charity giving bicycles to children, teaching children how to ride and how to ride safely, and providing opportunities for children and families to ride together.